-Specificity in goals is important because it leads to the goal-setter aiming to improve upon a targeted area.
-You or your clients may want to “do better” at something; however, without specificity, it is unclear on exactly what to improve.
-This lack of direction can make knowing how to accomplish the goal quite difficult.
+Specificity in goals is important because it leads the goal-setter to improve upon a targeted area of their life.
+In most cases, you or your clients are setting goals to “be better” at something.
+Without specificity, however, it is difficult to determine exactly what improvements will be made, and this lack of direction can make it difficult to determine the necessary steps for achieving the goals.

-Measurable goals are also key.
-With a known target in mind such as “save an additional $1,000 this year” or “increase AUM by five percent,” the goal-setter can track their progress over time and make adjustments as necessary.
+With a known target in mind — such as “save an additional $1,000 this year” or “increase AUM by five percent” — the goal-setter can track their progress over time and make adjustments as necessary.
 If goals are not measurable, success cannot be tracked.
 Additionally, the adjustments necessary to achieve success can become a bit of a guessing game when the criteria for success is not well-defined.

-The achievable portion of SMART goals implies that goals should be realistic and within reach.
-While lofty goals are not negative, setting goals that are completely out of reach only sets you up for failure.
+The "achievable" portion of SMART goals implies that goals should be realistic and within reach.
+While lofty goals are not inherently negative, aspiring to goals that are completely out of reach only sets you up for failure, which often causes people to give up.
 Setting goals that are challenging but reasonable leads to a sense of accomplishment when obstacles have been overcome and the goal is met.

 This piece might seem obvious, but goals should always be relevant.
-To an extent, it might seem self-evident — do not set a goal about which you do not care.
-There are also other additional factors to consider, however, about whether a goal is relevant or not.
+To an extent, it might seem self-evident — do not set a goal about which you do not care, but there are other factors to consider regarding whether a goal is relevant or not.
 For example, the goal might seem worth pursuing because you want to achieve it, but now might not be the right time to do so.
 Additionally, consider whether or not the goal aligns with other goals you have set.
-Considering the relevancy of a goal really forces you—or the client you are assisting—to think about what needs to be achieved.
+Considering the relevancy of a goal really forces you — or the client you are assisting — to think about what needs to be achieved.
 What purpose does the goal serve, and is it truly important after deeper thought?

-When all these pieces are considered, the goals you set will be clearer, more meaningful, and trackable.
-This system forces action on meeting the goals or an admission of inaction as the goals are periodically reviewed.
-Whether goals are successful or unsuccessful, the SMART system forces us all to think more deeply about how we set goals, when we might accomplish them, whether they were truly successful, and how to go about setting new goals in the future.
+When all these pieces are considered, the business goals you set will be clearer, more meaningful, and trackable.
+This system forces action or an admission of inaction as the goals are periodically reviewed.
+Whether goals are successful or unsuccessful, the SMART system makes us all think more deeply about how we set goals, when we might accomplish them, whether they were truly successful, and how to go about setting new goals in the future.